-Position the gooseneck king pin coupler over the fifth wheel plate and lock into place
+Position the gooseneck king pin coupler over the fifth wheel plate and lock into place.

-4. Connect the trailer lights and attach safety chains.
+- 4. Connect the trailer lights and attach safety chains. - Review Operator's Pre-Transport Checklist before each tow.

-4.10 RECOVERY WINCH OPERATION (OPTIONAL)
+4.9 RECOVERY WINCH OPERATION (OPTIONAL)

 The MPL-NG recovery winch is an extremely effective tool in recovery or retrieval prior to lifting and towing.
 To operate the winch effectively, care and thought must be given.